Prelude to Fame: Production

 It was made at Pinewood Studios with sets designed by the art director Frederick Pusey.
 This was the last film produced in the Rank Organisation's "Independent Frame" production system, an attempt to innovate filmmaking.
-When 12 years old Jeremy Spenser was given the part, he spent many weeks before filming began being taught how to conduct an orchestra by Marcus Dods, who was, at that time, assistant to film composer / conductor Muir Mathieson, with the result that Jeremy's conducting scenes looked convincing.
+When 12-year-old Jeremy Spenser was given the part, he spent many weeks before filming began being taught how to conduct an orchestra by Marcus Dods, who was, at that time, assistant to film composer / conductor Muir Mathieson, with the result that Jeremy's conducting scenes looked convincing.